 Benefits: Authentic vintage tones, Straight forward operation, No batteries required

-- How To Choose The Best Wah Pedal For You
+- How to Choose The Right Wah Pedal for You

-The Dunlop 535Q Cry Baby 535Q Multi-wah is our Top Pick for this list.
+The Dunlop 535Q Cry Baby 535Q Multi Wah is our Top Pick for this list.
 This pedal combines the best of tradition in its design with modern features for today’s players.
-Besides having a fantastic build quality, it is also quite versatile, with several options to fine-tune your wah sound according to the musical situation at hand.
+Besides having a fantastic build quality, it’s also quite versatile, with several options to fine-tune your wah sound according to the musical situation at hand.

 For players that need the best, the Xotic XW-1 Wah Pedal is our Editor’s Choice.
-This pedal’s design is based on the Vox Claude McCoy from the 60s which was used by Jimi Hendrix but adds versatility for the modern player.
+This pedal’s design is based on the Vox Claude McCoy from the ’60s, which was used by Jimi Hendrix, while adding versatility for the modern player.
 This pedal is smaller than most and excels for its quality and malleability.

 Vintage vibe and feel with a modern touch for ultimate versatility.

 Dunlop is the go-to brand for wah pedals.
 The 535Q features all the traits that have made this brand a favorite among guitarists, but with a set of characteristics for the modern player.

 The Cry Baby 535Q comes in standard Dunlop wah form factor and is quite sturdy.
 This pedal features six different frequency ranges as well as a variable wah Q. This allows you to easily fine-tune your sound and pick the tonal flavor that suits you best.

 This Dunlop Wah comes with a boost circuit that can take your signal to +18 dB in order to deal with any audible volume loss.
 The 535Q’s design also features a hardwire bypass to preserve the integrity of your signal when the pedal isn’t engaged.